 The Suzuki method, developed by Japanese theater director Tadashi Suzuki, is another influential movement technique in the world of acting.

 This rigorous physical training method aims to develop strength, stamina, and focus in actors.
+It can be thought of as a rhythmical stage act that demands intense concentration and discipline from the performer.

 By incorporating elements of traditional Japanese theater, such as precise and controlled movements, the Suzuki method helps actors develop a heightened physical presence on stage.
+It is sometimes referred to as the meditation actor technique due to its emphasis on focus and inner stillness.

 Grotowski’s approach to movement and physicality